Definify.com

 Usage notes

-• In Turkish, as a word final stress language, when this possessive suffix is at the end of a word it takes the stress.
-See also the first usage note of Etymology 2.
+- In Turkish, as a word final stress language, when this suffix is at the end of a word it does not take the stress due to not being originally a suffix, therefore a differentiation is realized where the possessive suffx carries the stress.
+See also the first usage note on Etymology 1.

 Related terms